Michal-Atlas/DawnStorm/system/index.md

 Long-term effects need an inscription on a surface to work.

-**Mana** - Most effects will ask you to spend mana, you have a basic pool equal to your `Soul` stat.
-At any time you may spend a `Soul` stat to increase your current mana by your `Soul Skill Rank`.
+**Mana** - Most effects will ask you to spend mana, you have a basic pool equal to your `Soul`.
+At any time you may spend a `Soul` stat to reset your mana back to that number (this does not let you spend more than your maximum mana on one spell).

-There are 3 types of magic in DawnStorm, Spells and Rituals.

 ### Spells

 When casting a spell you declare, a Motion and optionally an Element you know (collectively called words of power), and what the desired outcome is.
-Without a good idea of what you expect it to do, the Motion is useless and fizzles.
 Not all elements are useful with all motions.

-The mechanics should be second to the player's intention, even if it makes only a loose connection.
-A spell's potency is increased by your degrees of success, or may have undesired consequences when you fail rolls.
+If your character recieved damage in the last round, you get a cumulative `+2` to your roll + `1` for every `Stat` you lost, to a maximum of `+6`.
+Having restrained hands adds a `+4` to the spell `RD`.

+Having plenty of time to draw a magic circle Reduces the difficulty and cost of the spell, both by 1 per 10 minutes, but up to your die roll modifier for spellcasting.

 #### Motions

 Motions all have multiple Tiers with an `RD` and a `Mana` cost.
 When casting a spell with the given motion's tier, you first deduct that much `Mana` from your pool, then roll against that `RD` to determine if the spell was successfull.

-If your character recieved damage in the last round, you get a cumulative `2` to your roll + `1` for every `Stat` you lost, to a maximum of `+6`.

 <!-- TODO #5 -->

 - Create
-  - Tier I [`RD10` , `2 Mana`]: Spontaneously create an item no bigger than the width of your hand, creatable from resources that you are touching.
+  - Tier I [`RD10`, `1 Mana`]: Spontaneously create an item no bigger than the width of your hand, creatable from resources that you are touching.
+  - Tier II [`RD8`, `2 Mana`]: The item, must not exceed your outstretched arms length in any dimension.
 - Destroy
 - Join
-  - Tier I [`RD8` , `1 Mana`]: Connect two items that touch in any way and make them movable only by a living creature.
+  - Tier I [`RD10` , `1 Mana`]: Connect two items that touch in any way and make them movable only by a living creature.
 - Divide
+  - Tier I [`RD10` , `1 Mana`]: Cut with your finger an inanimate object as if it were a knife.
 - Kill
+  - Tier I [`RD8` , `1 Mana`]: Cause Rot and Decay in a deceased animal or plant, making its body turn to dust within an hour.
 - Heal
+  - Tier I [`RD7` , `1 Mana`]: Close an actively bleeding wound and prevents it from getting infected.
 - Scry
 - Transmute
 - Summon